BitCircuit/PointCloud2LookingGlass/log.md

 #### Jun.
 20, 2022
 - Made progress:
 - - Studying HoloPlay SDK; 50% complete.
-Found the data port.
+Found the entry function to generate 3D model dataset and start processing.
 May import decoded PLY data from `readPLY` to this function to test.
 - Encountered problem:
-- - Requirement from official documents states my data should be pre-rendered before using the SDK.
+- - Found out my data should be pre-rendered before using the SDK (Stated in official documentation).
 3D rendering may exceed my coding ability.
 Looking for open source library.

 #### Jun.
-23, 2022
+22, 2022
 - Completed:
 - - Successfully built VTK (an open source C++ library to render 3D Image, and integrated with HoloPlay SDK to output to the display)
 - - Wrote instruction to build VTK (since there are 4 cross-referencing official documentations (they have errors as well))